ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"And what if also an echo their prison had -- coming straight from the wall opposite?
-Whenever one of the bearers might utter a sound, dost thou think that the bondsmen would suppose the sound to be anything else than the passing shadow?
+"And what if their prison also had an echo coming straight from the wall opposite?
+Whenever one of the bearers might utter a sound, dost thou think that the prisoners would suppose the sound to be anything else than the passing shadow?

 Glaukōn